TechMagic

 This type of testing examines a cloud infrastructure provider’s security policies, controls, and procedures and then attempts to find vulnerabilities that could lead to data breaches or security issues.
 Cloud-based application security testing is often performed by third-party auditors working with a cloud infrastructure provider, but the cloud infrastructure provider can also perform it.

-Security specialists perform cloud security testing using a variety of manual and automated testing methodologies.
+Security specialists perform security testing of cloud computing resources using a variety of manual and automated testing methodologies.
 The data generated by this testing type can be used as input for an audit or review.
 Not only this, but cloud security testing can also provide in-depth analysis and the risk posture of the security risks of cloud infrastructure.

 Cloud security testing is like the ultimate test to ensure your cloud setup is safe and aligns with what your organization needs.
 So, buckle up – by the end of this article, you'll be ready to master cloud security testing.